dangada7/openTabsManager/README.md

 # OpenTabsManager
 Help the user manage his open tabs on chrome

+### Things to do
+1. Tag URLs
+  - Show tags in the main view (finish)
+  - Better UI for creating new tags
+  - in menu button - show all the tags (edit tags)
+2. menu
+  - help (how to use)
+  - About
+3. Refactoring - move all style to css
+4. more information about the files

-### Implemeted features
+### Features
 1. Display a list with all the open Tabs of the current window.
-2. Hightlight tab in the background on selected
+2. Highlighted tab in the background on selected
 3. Close tabs
 4. Search tabs titles
 5. Close window on unfocused

-### Future features
-1. tag URLs
-2. menu
-  - show all the tags (edit the tags)
-  - help (how to use)
-  - About
+6. Add tags to tabs

 ### how to use
-- Use "tab" and "shift + tab" to move between tabs
+- Use "tab" and "shift + tab" to move between tabs.
-- Use "ctrl + shift + s" to open the tabs manger extension
+- Use "ctrl + shift + s" to open the tabs manger extension.
+- use "t" to add new tag.

 ### External library
 - bootstrap 3.3.6
 - jquery 2.0.0
 - chrome API

+### Files architecture
+- popup.* the first window, create a new popup window - mainPage
+- mainPage.* - contain the main page
+- misc
+  - globalProperty.js - contain all the global properties
+  - listenerLib.js - contain all the button listener
+  - sortLib.js
+  - tabLib.js - contain the code that arrange the tabs